DavesThinkTank/Bally-Star-Trek/README.md

 ### Bug Fixes:
-- Under some circumstances, B, A, L, L, or Y scored during photn torpedoes was being displayed at the switch but not in the middle BALLY lights.
+- Under some circumstances, B, A, L, L, or Y scored during photon torpedoes was being displayed at the switch but not in the middle BALLY lights.